michalistzio/Scanning-warehouse/README.md

 # Scanning Warehouse

-Scanning Warehouse is a web application that allows you to have supervision in your warehouse.
-Also distibutes the packages to the drivers and you have the ability to know in real time who driver is ready to deliver the packages and which packages haven't scanned.
+Scanning Warehouse is a web application that allows you to supervise your warehouse.
+It also distributes packages to drivers, and you have the ability to know in real-time which driver is ready to deliver the packages and which packages haven't been scanned.

 ## Technologies Used

-- **Front-end:** React.js, Javascript, CSS
+- **Front-end:** React.js, JavaScript, CSS
 - **Back-end:** Node.js, Express.js

 ## Running

-- **1st step:**  clone repository
+1. Clone the repository.
-- **2nd step:** run npm install in Backend and Frontend folders to install the required packages
+2. Run `npm install` in the Backend and Frontend folders to install the required packages.
-- **3d step:** create in postgres warehouse database
+3. Create a warehouse database in PostgreSQL.
-- **4th step:**  create util-helpers folder and there create the file db.js and write this:
+4. Create a `util-helpers` folder and inside it create a file named `db.js`.
+Add the following code to the file:

 ```javascript
 const Sequelize = require('sequelize');